 - black pepper, to taste

-- Place neck, giblets, and spine (if using) in a pot.
-Fill pot with water until the turkey parts are just covered with water.
+- Place neck, giblets in a saucepan.
+Fill with water until the turkey parts are just covered with water.

 - Bring to a boil.
 Add the peppercorns, 2 pinches of kosher salt, and the bayleaf and reduce the heat so that it is just simmering.
-Cover and let it simmer like this for at least 4 hours, the longer the better.
-I like to do mine all day long on Thanksgiving day.
+Cover and let it simmer for at least 2 hours, the longer the better, while you prepare and roast your turkey.

-- Strain contents out + add juices from the bottom of the roasted turkey pan (strained also).
+- When your turkey is cooked, Strain the broth and discard the turkey peices and place back into the saucepan over medium heat.
+Then, add juices from the bottom of the roasted turkey pan (strained also).

-- Ladle 2 cups of the stock into a bowl, let cool. add 3 tbsp. arrowroot and whisk vigorosly until dissolved into the stock.
+- Ladle 1.5 cups of the stock into a bowl, let cool while the broth is simmering.
+Add 3 tbsp. arrowroot and whisk until dissolved into the reserved, cooled stock.
+[If you don't have time to allow your broth to cool, you can use 1.5 cups regular chicken broth].